Ever since we started talking about healthy systems, I’ve heard comments like these again and again:

 #1 – You don’t have to be good at something to value it.

 Just because you’re not good at something doesn’t mean it’s worthless.
 I don’t have to be good at basketball to appreciate Michael Jordan.
 I don’t have to be good at investment to appreciate Warren Buffet.
-I don’t have to be a talented singer to value The Beatles.
+I don’t have to be a talented musician to value The Beatles.

 There are lots of talents I do not possess that I admire and value.